-Short haul travel from Europe is still highly achievable.
+Short haul travel from Europe post-Brexit will still be highly achievable in the longer-term.
 European visitors often travel to the UK more than once and as they become more familiar with destinations, gain more confidence to plan their own trips – travelling in a less structured way and exploring beyond the traditional gateways.
 This is great news for Cumbria Tourism’s ongoing ‘attract and disperse’ strategy, which draws on the strength of the Lake District brand to attract staying visitors who want to discover and explore the wider county.

-As well as reassuring European visitors around frequently asked questions, such as post-Brexit arrangements for visas, border control and driving licences (see page 12), it is important to tailor your business and product to meet the specific expectations of different European markets.
+As well as reassuring European visitors around frequently asked questions, such as post-Brexit arrangements for visas, border control and driving licences, it is important to tailor your business and product to meet the specific expectations of different European markets.

 Doing the right research is a vital part of targeting any international market, but in the context of Brexit, it takes on an additional significance.
 Overseas markets are very competitive and travellers may have limited knowledge of this country, so it is essential to reassure potential visitors that you understand them and continue to welcome them to the Lake District, Cumbria.